 Many moods of Lake Gairdner..

-Lake Gairdner is a large endorheic salt lake in the Australian state of South Australia, to the north of the Eyre Peninsula located in the Gawler Ranges National Park.
+Many moods of Lake Gairdner, a large endorheic salt lake in the Australian state of South Australia, to the north of the Eyre Peninsula located in the Gawler Ranges National Park.
 When in flood, the lake is considered the third largest salt lake in Australia.
 This remote and arid country is a unique environment with changing seasonal colours creating its many moods, making this place a photographer’s dream..
 The irregularly shaped Lake Gairdner is about 160 km long and it covers an area of roughly 4,300 sq km..
 There are also several small islands within the lake and in some parts the salt is over 1m thick.

 The changing landscape of Lake Gairdner creates many moods and when calm, has a mirror like surface that offers amazing reflections.
 After the rains, when the lake is filled with water, you can venture out on the lake and appear to be walking among the clouds.
 The incredible reflections on the lake of the sky, clouds, beautiful sunsets and clear starry nights offer great photo opportunities.
 The red slopes of the Gawler Ranges clearly define the shores of the lake in the south creating stark contrasts.